f3d-app/f3d/doc/user/04-INTERACTIONS.md

 - <kbd>Ctrl</kbd>+<kbd>Y</kbd>: set scene up direction to +Y.
 - <kbd>Ctrl</kbd>+<kbd>Z</kbd>: set scene up direction to +Z.

-Other hotkeys and interactions are available:
+Use these other hotkeys and interactions:

 - <kbd>H</kbd>: key to toggle the display of a cheat sheet showing all these hotkeys and their statuses.
 - <kbd>CTRL</kbd>+<kbd>Q</kbd>: close the window and quit F3D.